sshine/evm-opcodes/README.md

 The library has two purposes:

- - To provide an interface between EVM-related libraries to lower the cost of interoperability.
-This library has a very low ambition and dependency footprint.
+ - Provide interface between EVM-related libraries: Lower cost of interoperability.
- - To provide easy translation between labelled/positional jumps.
-Labelled jumps can be most useful when generating EVM code, but actual EVM jump instructions pop the address from the stack.
+ - Provide easy access to labelled jumps.
+Labelled jumps are most useful when generating EVM code, but actual EVM `jump` instructions pop the address from the stack.

-The library has one abstract type, `Opcode' a` where `a` is the annotation for the jump-related instructions `JUMP`, `JUMPI` and `JUMPDEST`, and it has three concrete variants:
+The library has one abstract type, `Opcode' j` where `j` is the annotation for the jump-related instructions `JUMP`, `JUMPI` and `JUMPDEST`, and it has three concrete variants:

- - `Opcode` being `Opcode' ()`
+ - `type Opcode = Opcode' ()`
- - `PositionalOpcode` being `Opcode' Word`
+ - `type PositionalOpcode = Opcode' Word`
- - `LabelledOpcode` being `Opcode' Label` with `Label` being an alias for `Text`.
+ - `type LabelledOpcode = Opcode' Text`

 The library has a fixpoint algorithm that translates labelled jumps into positional jumps, and it has another function that translates those positional